diskoverdata/diskover-docs/source_files/user_media_edition_media_info_attributes.md

 ___
 ### General Notes on Searching Media Attributes

 The media attributes are part of the metadata harvested exclusively by the AJA Diskover Media Edition.
-If a file at the source doesn’t include any of these attributes, it goes without saying that no details will be harvested and/or be available.
+If a file at the source doesn’t include any of these attributes, it goes without saying that no details will be harvested and/or available.

-In addition to the [manual search syntax explained in the Diskover User Guide](https://docs.diskoverdata.com/diskover_user_guide/#search_syntax), the AJA Diskover Media Edition allows end-users to search on media specific attributes.
+In addition to the [manual search syntax explained in the Diskover User Guide](https://docs.diskoverdata.com/diskover_user_guide/#search_syntax), the AJA Diskover Media Edition allows end-users to search on media-specific attributes.

 - As media fields’ info can be complex, unless you know exactly what you are looking for, we strongly recommend using the [* wild card](https://docs.diskoverdata.com/diskover_user_guide/#wild-card) for ease of searching and to expand your results.